 If You Have An Auto Alarm System…Use It!

 Most Virginia car insurance companies offer a discount for having an alarm system.
 The discount will typically range from 2%-10%, depending on the type of system (passive or active) and where you reside.
 As you might assume, a higher-theft area of Virginia may generate a larger discount.
 Any additional anti-theft devices will also reduce your premium, such as OnStar or LoJack.
 Many other auto manufacturers have recently developed systems similar to Onstar that utilize global tracking networks.
+Most vehicles that cost more than $30,000 include this type of device as standard equipment.
+Tech-based auto-recovery tools can also help locate your vehicle before additional damage occurs.

 Park Your Car In An Enclosed Garage (If Possible)

 Of course, this will keep you safe from the elements, such as rain, snow and especially hail.
 And because of the reduced risk, you will pay less for your car insurance rates, especially for a newer vehicle.
 The savings will be reflected mostly on your “comprehensive” portion of the bill, which includes fire and theft coverage.
+The market value of your car or truck will also be higher because of the improvement in the condition.
+Using an isolated garage is not a good idea!
+Note: A closed garage is covered for physical damage under your homeowner's insurance (Coverage B).

 Don’t Forget About What’s Inside The Car

 Sometimes we’re so concerned with the safety of the outside of the car, we forget about what’s inside.
 Typically, contents are covered by your homeowner’s insurance, although there may be deductibles and special limits that apply.
-Items such as luggage, clothes, CDs, books etc… are generally covered items and may not be subject to depreciation.
+Items such as luggage, clothes, CDs, and books are generally covered items and may not be subject to depreciation.
 But valuables may not be covered and expensive electronic equipment, unless scheduled, may not be properly replaced.

 It’s important to try to keep as many of these items as possible out of sight from a passerby so there is no added temptation to steal them from your vehicle.
 Locking the doors is always a good idea.
 Also, it’s possible that your homeowner’s rate could increase because of a theft claim, so avoid those types of situations if possible.
 A small theft (less than the deductible) should perhaps be handled yourself.
+To help avoid a cancellation or non-renewal on your policy, higher deductibles eliminate the filing of smaller claims.
+One larger submitted claim is less likely to cause an underwriting cancellation than three smaller claims.

 Check The Weather